 They’re our two cats!
 Konstantin (named after Konstantin Eduardovich Tsiolkovsky, a rocket scientist) is the grey one, he’s a Russian Blue.
 Peter is the orange and white one, he’s a Flame-Point Siamese mix.
 They’re both pretty derpy, but we love them.
 We adopted both of them from a local shelter.
 Make sure to spay and neuter your pets, everyone!

 Don’t you think you’re taking mental illnesses lightly?

 These are comics.
 To be funny.

-While I won’t say there will never be a serious one thrown in in the future, I can say that so far, the tone and appearance of any of my comics that tackle mental illness and those suffering from it (my wife’s paranoid schizophrenia included), is one of understanding and acceptance.
-I don’t claim to be a doctor or a psychologist, but I know that humor is something people relate to, that gets them thinking, talking and understanding one another.
-There’s a huge stigma revolving around people with mental illnesses that I wish didn’t exist.
-Hopefully by expressing that my wife and I have a sense of humor about it, even though we have to live with the detrimental side effects, others will be inclined to break the barriers of stigmas and social isolation.
+While we won’t say there will never be a serious one thrown in in the future, we can say that so far, the tone and appearance of any of our comics that tackle mental illness and those suffering from it (K.’s paranoid schizophrenia included), is one of understanding and acceptance.
+We don’t claim to be doctors or a psychologists, but we do know that humor is something people relate to, that gets them thinking, talking and understanding one another.
+There’s a huge stigma revolving around people with mental illnesses that we wish didn’t exist.
+Hopefully by expressing that we have a sense of humor about it, even though we have to live with the detrimental side effects, others will be inclined to break the barriers of stigmas and social isolation.

 And if you don’t like it, you don’t have to read it!
 Magic.

 When will this comic be available as a printed version?